mxagar/satellite_image_water_vectorizer/README.md

 ### Step 1: Resample, Crop and Persist Rasters

-Even though *resampling* to the minimum available resolution (60m) is not required in the challenge description, it facilitates many subsequent steps, since all pixelmaps have the same standardized size.
+Even though *resampling* to the minimum available resolution (60m) is not necessary, it facilitates many subsequent steps, since all pixelmaps have the same standardized size.
 That comes with the cost of losing resolution.
 Additionally, it should be considered that the ultimate maps required to extract the lake polygons (NDVI and NDWI) are computed with bands that share the same resolution, which is larger than the minimum one.

-However, I understand that the goal consists in building a valid proof-of-concept and showing my skills, therefore, I have decided to choose the most comfortable path: resampling to the minimum resolution in the notebooks.
-In the package/scripts, the resampling can be easily switched off.
+Note that in the package/scripts, the resampling can be easily switched off.

 Once the bands are resampled, it is possible to stack them and to work with all of them together.
 Cropping is easily achieved with rasterio.

-Steps implemented to achieve step 1:
+Actions implemented to achieve step 1:

 - Implementation of the function `resample_persist_band()`: given a band path, it resamples and stores it to disk.
 - Resample and save all bands.